reliableJARED/local_jarvis/model_demos/README.md

 ## Prerequisites

-- Python 3.6 or higher installed on your system
+- Python 3.12 on your system DO NOT USE other python versions
 - Git (for cloning the repository)
 - Make sure you're in the model_demos directory
 ```cmd